garden-io/garden/README.md

 TODO

-## Hello World!
+## Examples

 The `examples/` directory contains usage examples for the framework.
 You might want to start with the `hello-world` example project, to see an example of basic build, deployment and interaction flows.
-Take a look around the directory, taking special note of the `garden*.yml` files - it's pretty straightforward, promise :)
+Take a look around the projects, taking special note of the `garden*.yml` files - it's pretty straightforward, promise :)

-To spin it up, do the following (note: the `./garden` script automatically sets the root directory to the `examples/hello-world`):
+To spin it up, `cd` to any of the directories under `examples/` and run:

-    ./garden env configure local
+    garden env configure local
-    ./garden deploy local
+    garden deploy local

-And then try querying the `/hello` endpoint:
+If you've deployed the `hello-world` project, you can try querying the `/hello` endpoint:

     curl http://localhost:32000/hello -H 'Host: helloworld.my.garden'